Professional Cover Letter for Internship: Format & Examples

 How Should I Send a Cover Letter?

-You will most likely send the cover letter for an internship digitally.
+You will most likely send the cover letter digitally.
 This can be done through email or an application site.
 You must consider the approach the employer requests.
 If using an online application form, you might be asked to send the cover letter as an attachment.
-Otherwise, you can email the letter along with the resume.
-However, never paste the letter in the body of the email; instead, email it as an attachment and name the document appropriately so that the hiring manager knows what the attachment is.
+Otherwise, you can email it along with the resume.
+However, never paste it in the body of the email; instead, email it as an attachment and name the document appropriately so that the hiring manager knows what the attachment is.

 Sample Cover Letter